On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Discussion

 \section{Discussion}

-In this paper we have presented a unified framework for estimation of heterogeneous treatment effects leading to a class of weighted loss functions with nuisance parameters.
+In this paper we have presented a class of weighted Neyman-orthogonal learners for heterogeneous treatment effects.
 Some of the recently developed approaches for CATE estimation, e.g. DR-Learner and R-Learner, can be viewed as special cases resulting from the presented framework for particular choices of the weights.
-Viewing different learners in the light of a general class of learners allows to gain insights into differences and similarities between them.
-Furthermore, relying on the Neyman-orthogonality of the derived loss functions and leveraging the recently developed literature on the orthogonal statistical learning \citep{Foster2019} we provided error bounds for CATE estimates resulting from minimization of the considered weighted loss functions. \\
+Viewing different learners in the light of a general class of weighted learners allows to gain insights into differences and similarities between them.
+Furthermore, relying on the Neyman-orthogonality of the derived loss functions and leveraging the recently developed literature on the orthogonal statistical learning \citep{Foster2023} we provided error bounds for CATE estimates resulting from minimization of the considered weighted loss functions. \\

-We consider the problem of CATE estimation in two distinct cases, namely when the conditioning set of covariates $V$ is sufficient for confounding adjustment, i.e. $V = X$ and the case $V \subsetneq X$, i.e. when the conditioning set $V$ is not sufficient for confounding adjustment.
+We consider the problem of CATE estimation in two distinct cases, namely when the conditioning set of covariates $V$ is sufficient for confounding adjustment, i.e. $V = X$ and when $V$ is a strict subset of $X$, i.e. when the conditioning set $V$ is not sufficient for confounding adjustment.
 In the first case all weighted loss functions target the same estimand, i.e. CATE, as long as CATE belongs to the class of functions over which we are minimizing the loss function.
-The situation is different when the assumed simple form of the CATE is not met or when $V \subsetneq X$.
+The situation is different when the assumed simple form of the CATE is not met or when $V$ is a strict subset of $X$.
 In this case the choice of weights defines the estimand that is being targeted.
 Therefore, different weighted loss functions aim to estimate different quantities. \\